pagekit/docs/guide-theme.md

 </html>
 ```

-Refresh in the browser and see some content appear in front of your eyes.
+Refresh the page in the browser and see some content appear in front of your eyes.
 If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something like the blog, a single blog post or a static page.

-We've already used the `@action` keyword twice and we will use it more often in the course of this guide.
+We've already used the `@action` directive twice and we will use it more often in the course of this guide.
 The basic idea here is that components in Pagekit (and any extension that is enabled) can register their content to specific actions.
 The `head` action for example is reserved for all things related to resources loaded in the `head` section.
 Pagekit will also output meta and title tags here. `content` is reserved for the main content on the current page - as you might have guessed.

-Other `action` keyowrds include ...
+Other `action` keywords include ...
 TODO: list all important actions (messages, ...?)

 ## Add CSS and JS